Connect with us

 Slate Shingles

-It is considered one of the best roof material.
-If you looking for long-lasting roofing material, look no further.
-There are slate roofs, two centuries old that is still functioning.
+It is considered one of the best roof materials.
+If you are looking for a long-lasting roofing material, look no further.
+Two-century-old slate roofs are still functioning.

-This tells you that this is an authentic roofing material.
-Since slate cleaves off in thin sheets, it becomes easy to quarry.
-This is why it’s ideal for roofing.
+This tells you that slate is an authentic roofing material.
+Since slate cleaves off in thin sheets, it becomes easy to quarry, making it ideal for roofing.

-You will have to find a very specialized skill to install this roofing material.
-The problem is, such qualified installers are hard to find.
+You must find specialized skills to install this roofing material.
+The problem is that such qualified installers are hard to find.
 If properly installed, you have a century guarantee.

 Asphalt Shingles

-This is considered as one of the most economical roofing materials.
-Asphalt shingles come in a variety of different textures and colors and blend well with almost any type of exterior.
+Asphalt shingles are considered one of the most economical roofing materials.
+They come in various textures and colors and blend well with almost any exterior.

-It is made of either fiberglass or paper fiber mat.
-They are not as durable as many of today’s roofing options.
-It’s moderate and easy to install.
-It’s good for high wind regions.
-It isn’t so eco-friendly since it’s a petroleum-based product.
+It is made of either fiberglass or paper fiber mats.
+It is not as durable as many of today’s roofing options.
+It’s moderate and easy to install, and it’s good for high-wind regions.
+However, it isn’t so eco-friendly since it’s a petroleum-based product.

 Eco-Friendly Green Roof

-This is a unique type of roof that is made up of living plant materials and moss.
-It’s often called a living roof because it absorbs rainwater, breaths oxygen, and provides thermal insulation.
+This is a unique type of roof made up of living plant materials and moss.
+It’s often called a living roof because it absorbs rainwater, breathes oxygen, and provides thermal insulation.

-You don’t require specialized skill to create a green roof.
+You don’t require specialized skills to create a green roof.

 Just make sure you install a layer of membrane to allow drainage.
-The work is involving and the cost varies widely.
-If you’re willing to make an environmental statement, this is definitely a roof you may consider.
+The work is involved, and the cost varies widely.
+If you want to make an environmental statement, consider this roof.

 Choose a Roof Material That Best Suits Your Home and Needs

-With so many roof materials to choose from, not all will work best for you.
+With so many roof materials, not all will work best for you.

-Besides the overall cost of installation, you need to consider other factors such as the local weather and the level of upkeep needed.
-These are factors that you can’t afford to overlook when selecting a roof material for your needs.
+Besides the overall cost of installation, you need to consider other factors, such as the local weather and the level of upkeep required.
+You can’t afford to overlook these factors when selecting a roofing material for your needs.

-Aside from the roofers that will build your roof, you will need the help of other construction professionals to build your home.
+Aside from the roofers that will build your roof, you will need the help of other construction professionals to make your home.

-Check out our article to find out what 5 professionals you may need for your home construction.
+Check out our article for five professionals you may need for your home construction.

 Advertisement